0xchase/eurorack-generative/README.md

-# Eurorack CLI
+# Eurorack Generative

-A CLI to interface with my modular synth.
+A framework for generative music, built on TidalCycles, that interfaces with my eurorack modular synthesizer.

 ## Ideas
  - Use pyo python library to create lfos